villeneuvelab/vlpp/README.md

         "whitematter": [2, 41]
     }
 }
 ```

 #### `realign`

-Realign frames of your participant
+Realign frames of the participant

   - `ignore`: set it to `true` if you want to skip this step.
 Will be automatically ignore if PET data has only one frame.

 #### `smooth`